 - Advising a mid-sized law firm on their tender response to a panel review from one of their most important clients

-What do these projects say about specialist or generalist?
+But what do these projects say about specialist or generalist?

 So that’s good, right?
 A good generalist.